Knight's dinner in the castle Lockenhaus in Burgenland

 Attractive overnight stays in the area of Castle Lockenhaus:

-It begins with a medieval knight's meal in one of the knight's halls at Lockenhaus Castle.
-The Knights Templar, who once lived in the castle, ate their meals there.
-On the way there we pass exhibition windows, in which the figures in Templar uniforms appear almost alive during the nightly lighting.
-However, it is a little scary to walk through the old walls, which are barely lit.
-I feel watched by the figures behind glass.
+It begins with a medieval knight's dinner in one of the knights' halls at Lockenhaus Castle.
+The Knights Templar, who once lived in the castle, ate their meal there.
+On the way there we pass exhibition showcases in which the figures in Templar uniforms appear almost alive in the nighttime lighting.
+However, it is a little eerie to walk through the old walls, which are barely lit.
+I feel like I'm being watched by the figures behind glass.

 In the castle kitchen of Lockenhaus Castle